 Must hold a license issued by any agency.

-The license position area must be in one of the following areas: Psychology, Autism, Deaf-Blind, Early Intervention Specialist, Educational Diagnostician, Emotional Behavior Disabilities, Hearing Impairment, Intellectual Disabilities, Learning Disabilities, Mild/Moderate Disabilities, Physical Disabilities, Severe/Profound Disabilities, Special Education (General), Traumatic Brain Injury, Visual Impairment, Crisis Intervention Specialist, School Psychologist, Special Education, Counselor/Guidance, Social Worker.
+The license position area must be in one of the following areas: Psychology, Autism, Deaf-Blind, Early Intervention Specialist, Educational Diagnostician, Emotional Behavior Disabilities, Hearing Impairment, Intellectual Disabilities, Learning Disabilities, Mild/Moderate Disabilities, Physical Disabilities, Severe/Profound Disabilities, Special Education (General), Traumatic Brain Injury, Visual Impairment, Crisis Intervention Specialist, Functional Behavioral Specialist, Special Education.

-District Behavior Specialist responsibilities may include, but are not limited to: knowledge of the Least Restrictive Behavioral Interventions (LRBI) and discipline requirements at district and state level; knowledge of the Three Tiered Model of Positive Behavior Support Interventions; knowledge and skills in applied behavior analysis; consult and collaborate with parents, district staff, individual teachers, and school teams about students behavioral issues and concerns; assist school teams with intervention strategies, functional behavior assessments, and behavior intervention plans; oversee District Behavior Intervention Team and supervise Behavior Support Technicians; provide training on behavior management and crisis management; and other duties as assigned.
+District Behavior Specialist responsibilities may include, but are not limited to: knowledge of the Least Restrictive Behavioral Interventions (LRBI) and discipline requirements at district and state level; knowledge of the Three Tiered Model of Positive Behavior Support Interventions; knowledge and skills in applied behavior analysis; consult and collaborate with parents, district staff, individual teachers, and school teams about students behavioral issues and concerns; assist school teams with intervention strategies, functional behavior assessments, and behavior intervention plans; provide coaching and training to individual teachers or groups of teachers on evidence-based classroom management strategies; oversee District Behavior Intervention Team and train/supervise Behavior Support Technicians; provide training on behavior management and crisis management; and other duties as assigned.